Questions? Contact Hebrew@UA!

 - The Hebrew Credit-by-Exam grade will appear on the student’s transcript, along with the D already received.

-- If the student does not receive a grade of C or better in the Hebrew Credit-by-Exam test, then s/he must retake the course in which s/he received the D, if s/he wishes to continue taking Hebrew courses.
+- If the student does not receive a grade of C or better in the Hebrew Credit-by-Exam test, then the student must retake the course in which the student received the D, if the student wishes to continue taking Hebrew courses.

 Credit-by-Exam and Grade Replacement Opportunity (GRO)